Norodom Sihanouk: Uneasy alliance

 Between 1970 and 1975, Sihanouk took up residence in state guesthouses at Beijing and Pyongyang, courtesy of the Chinese and North Korean governments, respectively.
 In February 1973, Sihanouk traveled to Hanoi, where he started on a long journey with Khieu Samphan and other Khmer Rouge leaders.
-The convoy proceeded along the Ho Chi Minh trail and reached the Cambodian border at Stung Treng Province the following month.
+The convoy proceeded along the Ho Chi Minh trail and reached the Cambodian border at Stung Treng province the following month.
 From there, they traveled across the provinces of Stung Treng, Preah Vihear, and Siem Reap.
 Throughout this entire leg of the journey, Sihanouk faced constant bombardment from American planes participating in Operation Freedom Deal.
 At Siem Reap, Sihanouk visited the temples of Angkor Wat, Banteay Srei, and Bayon.
-In August 1973, Sirik Matak wrote an open letter calling on Sihanouk to bring the Cambodian Civil War to an end and suggesting the possibility of his return to the country.
+In August 1973, Sisowath Sirik Matak wrote an open letter calling on Sihanouk to bring the Cambodian Civil War to an end and suggesting the possibility of his return to the country.
 When the letter reached Sihanouk, he angrily rejected Sirik Matak's entreaties.

 After the Khmer Republic fell to the Khmer Rouge on 17 April 1975, a new regime under its charge, Democratic Kampuchea, was formed.
 Sihanouk was appointed as its Head of State, a ceremonial position.
 In September 1975, Sihanouk briefly returned to Cambodia to inter the ashes of his mother, before going abroad again to lobby for diplomatic recognition of Democratic Kampuchea.
 He returned on 31 December 1975 and presided over a meeting to endorse the constitution of Democratic Kampuchea.
 In February 1976, Khieu Samphan took him on a tour across the Cambodian countryside.
 Sihanouk was shocked to see the use of forced labour and population displacement carried out by the Khmer Rouge government, known as the Angkar.
 Following the tour, Sihanouk decided to resign as the Head of State.
 The Angkar initially rejected his resignation request, though they subsequently accepted it in mid-April 1976, retroactively backdating it to 2 April 1976.